You’ve got questions, we’ve got answers. Read on!

 How likely is it that I’ll end up in the water?

 The likelihood that you would become a non-voluntary swimmer by being thrown from a raft or a raft flipping is much higher on an oar-powered raft than on a motorized raft.
+However, it is possible you’ll end up in the water on either trip type.
 There will likely be a few non-voluntary swimmers each river season.
-It is important to consider this possibility and your ability to stay calm.
-This will be a key factor in a successful rescue.
-See our “What if I can’t swim” FAQ for more info.
+It is important to consider this possibility.
+The ability to stay calm is a key factor in a successful rescue.
+See our “What if I can’t swim?”
+FAQ for more info.

 Hike

-What is the Hike In or Hike Out of the Canyon like?
+What is the hike in or out of the canyon like?

-(To clarify, not all rafting trips require a Hike In or Hike Out.
-Disregard this info if you are on a Full Canyon trip.)
-Hiking the Bright Angel Trail is rewarding but strenuous.
-Even for an experienced hiker, the Arizona heat combined with lack of shade and elevation make this hike extreme.
+Hiking the Bright Angel Trail is rewarding but also very strenuous.
+Even for an experienced hiker, the Arizona heat, combined with the lack of shade and elevation, makes this hike extreme.
 This steep trail has very little undulation, so you’ll be hiking either all uphill or all downhill for hours.
 The relentless, repetitive action causes additional stress on your body.

-This hike (in or out) can be extra challenging for people with who aren’t regular hikers, are out of shape, overweight, have a history of heart problems, heart-related illness, exercise-induced asthma or joint or back issues.
+This hike (in or out) can be extra challenging for people who aren’t regular hikers, are out of shape, overweight, or have a history of heart problems, heat-related illness, exercise-induced asthma, or joint or back issues.
 We recommend these trips for people who are experienced, enthusiastic hikers.

 Bright Angel Trail